Skip to Content

-I religiously stuck to my watering schedules, and I kept a keen eye on my plants.
+I religiously stuck to my watering schedules and kept a keen eye on my plants.

 I delved deeper into plants and watering them correctly, and what I found was most interesting.